The rise of the electric car – can an EV do everything we need?

 Again, whether an electric car can tow a caravan is down to the size and capability of the car itself.
 Some bigger electric cars are certainly capable of towing something like a light trailer.
 Hybrid cars tend to have greater capacity for towing so might be a better option if you’re going to be taking a caravan away a lot.

-Here is a guide to which electric cars might be suitable for your towing needs What Car guide to towing with electric cars
+Here is a guide to which electric cars might be suitable for your towing needs Best hybrid and electric cars for towing

 Could you have an electric car?